Community Preservation Committee

 Applications for CPA funds are typically accepted during a fall funding cycle in advance of the April Annual Town Meeting.
 It should be noted that the Community Preservation Committee does accept applications on a rolling basis if appropriate.
 Applicants may discuss a potential application with the CPC at any time.

-To read the Town of Provincetown Community Preservation Plan and Application for Funding (PDF), go to the Town's website /DocumentCenter/View/10051 .
+To read the Town of Provincetown Community Preservation Plan and application packet , go to the Town's website.
 Copies of the Plan and application are also available in the Selectmen/Town Manager's Office, Provincetown Town Hall, 260 Commercial Street, Provincetown, MA 02657 or from Housing Specialist Michelle Jarusiewicz.
-Completed proposals must be submitted to the Town Manager's office by Thursday, December 20, 2018 by 4:00 pm.
+Completed proposals must be submitted to the Town Manager's office by Thursday, December 19, 2019 by 5:00 pm.
 For further information, contact Housing Specialist Michelle Jarusiewicz, at 508-487-7087, or email Michelle Jarusiewicz

 Kristin Hatch, Chair